gs6651/SecondBrain/CiscoSDWAN/Cisco_SDWAN.md

 - Each WAN Edge is uniquely identified by its Chassis ID and serial number
 - Establishes permanent tunnels with Manager & Controller, but dynamic tunnels with Validator.
 - Tunnels to Controller are established via each available transport on WAN Edge.

+### Analytics (vAnalytics)
+- An optional component of SD-WAN fabric and only available as a SaaS (same like O365).
+- Offers insights into the performance of applications and the underlying SD-WAN network infrastructure. e.g., link utilization, performance, delay etc.
+- Manager collects data from all WAN Edges and shares the raw data with Analytics, then it presents it in a better way.

 ## Misc